egreiner/IegTools.Sequencer/README.md

 ## ForceStateHandler
 Forces the sequence into the specified state when the force-state-condition is fulfilled.
-Additionally an action can be executed when the force-transition is done.
+Additionally, an action can be executed when the force-transition is done.

 ## StateActionHandler
 Executes continuously the specified action when the sequence is in the specified state.